Take a look at the hard facts about

 - Much of the small and shrinking habitat of the Pickergill’s Reed Frog is located on sought-after private or commercial coastal land, increasing the problem of habitat loss and fragmentation.

-- Habitat degradation is also a major threat due to human development and wetland drainange.
+- Habitat degradation is also a major threat due to human development and wetland drainage.

 Places to see Pickergill’s Reed Frog:

-- This little frog is extremely rare and difficult to spot in the scattered patches of coastal reedbeds from St Lucia in the north to Warner Beach in the south.
+- KwaZulu-Natal in South Africa: This little frog is extremely rare and difficult to spot in the scattered patches of coastal reedbeds from St Lucia in the north to Warner Beach in the south.

-- iSimangaliso Wetland Park, Umlalazi Nature Reserve and Twinstreams-Mtunzini Natural Heritage Site.
+- Recorded sightings in iSimangaliso Wetland Park, Umlalazi Nature Reserve and Twinstreams-Mtunzini Natural Heritage Site.